SeisSol/SeisSol/Documentation/reproducible-research.rst

 .. include:: table_cookbook.rst

-We provide tutorial materials designed for software training, e.g.,  `CHEESE Advanced training <https://www.hlrs.de/training/2021-10-19-cheese/>`_ and `ICTP Advanced Workshop on Earthquake Fault Mechanics <https://indico.ictp.it/event/8715/overview>`_ .
-The training material depends on an easy-to-obtain and uniform installation of SeisSol (Docker version) and related tools (e.g. Gmsh, Paraview) and necessary input files.
+We provide the following small-scale examples, specifically designed for SeisSol training and tutorials, such as the  `CHEESE Advanced training on HPC for Computational Seismology <https://www.hlrs.de/training/2021-10-19-cheese/>`_ and `ICTP Advanced Workshop on Earthquake Fault Mechanics <https:We provide the following small-scale examples, specifically designed for SeisSol training and tutorials//indico.ictp.it/event/8715/overview>`_ .
+These SeisSol training examples are part of the `SeisSol Docker container <https://github.com/SeisSol/Training>`_  which also includes related open-source tools (Gmsh and Paraview) and all required input files.

 .. list-table::
    :widths: 20 20 20 20 20 20